LizaYa/LizaYa.github.io/README.md

         [Install Ruby on macOS](https://mac.install.guide/ruby/index.html)
     * In the terminal run `gem install jekyll bundler` to install Jekyll
 2) In this tutorial, we are using Github pages to host our resume.
-As was suggested by Andrew Etter, Github pages has not server dependencies and no database, so working with this is very easy.
+As was suggested by Andrew Etter, Github pages has no server dependencies and no database, so working with this is very easy.
 Also, Gitgub pages is compatible with Jekyll.

       To use Github pages, first open a new repository in Github and name it `yourGithubUsername.github.io`
 3) Clone your repository.
 To do this step, go to your repository on Github and copy HTTPS: